Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 | dataFile|String | Data source files  |
 | duration| String | duration of data in the data source files|

-Modify the JSON files to configure the storage account, storage key, and the blob container to store the intermediate results.
+Modify both `Config/storageconfig.json` and `Config/fulldata_storageconfig.json` to configure the storage account, storage key, and the blob container to store the intermediate results.
 By default, the blob container for one-month-data run is "`onemonthmodel`" and the blob container for full-dataset run is "`fullmodel`."
 Make sure you create these two containers in your storage account.
 The `"dataFile"` field in [`Config/fulldata_storageconfig.json`](https://github.com/Azure/MachineLearningSamples-BigData/blob/master/Config/fulldatastorageconfig.json) configures what data is loaded in [`Code/etl.py`](https://github.com/Azure/MachineLearningSamples-BigData/blob/master/Code/etl.py) and `"duration"` configures the range the data includes.
 If the duration is set to 'ONE_MONTH', the data loaded should be just one csv file among the seven files of the data for June-2016.
 If the duration is 'FULL', the full dataset, which is 1 TB, is loaded.
 You don't need to change `"dataFile"` and `"duration"` in these two configuration files.

 The second argument is DEBUG.
 Setting it to 'FILTER_IP' enables a faster iteration.
 Use of this parameter is helpful when you want to debug your script.